Amberley Circular via Arundel Park walk

 5 out of 10 (4 for the Alternative Walk, 3 for all the Short Walks).

 There are many attractive walking routes where the River Arun cuts through the South Downs from Amberley to Arundel and much of this walk will be familiar to those who know the classic Arundel to Amberley walk (1–32).
-The walk starts with a short loop through water meadows to Houghton and a stretch alongside a sweeping curve of the river below the wooded downs.
+This walk starts with a short loop through water meadows to Houghton and a stretch alongside a sweeping curve of the river below the wooded downs.
 It then goes across the downs and past Swanbourne Lake in Arundel Park, before a long loop around more water meadows into a town with no shortage of possible lunch places.
 The second half of the walk includes another section through the landscaped parkland, and ends with an undemanding stroll up the river valley to Amberley station.

 Arundel Park is closed to the public on March 24th each year, but the directions follow rights of way through the park and these should remain open.

 Arundel and Amberley have contrasting museums which you could visit.
 In a new building near the town bridge, Arundel Museum is a small museum of local history, open daily (except around Christmas); admission is £4 (2022).
 The much larger Amberley Museum and Heritage Centre exhibits the industrial heritage of south-east England on the site of an old chalk quarry next to Amberley station.
 It is open most of the year on Wed–Sun & BH Mon; admission is £14 (2021).